 Create a New Row

-You can add a new row (effectively a new "card") to each stack by selecting "New row" at the bottom of the stack you want to add to.
-The row details dialog will appear, letting you add data for that new card.
+You can add a new row – or "card" – to each stack by selecting clicking the + New row button below the title of the stack you want to add a row to.
+The Expand row dialog will open, letting you add data for that new card.
 When you add a new row in a Kanban view, the row is inserted after the last non-empty row in the primary view.